 Step 1: Choose a Name for the LLC

 The first step in forming an Ohio Limited Liability Company is to make sure the name you want is available.

 It’s critical to do a name search before registering an LLC name, as the name of each LLC must be distinguishable from other entity names registered in the state of Ohio.
 The Ohio Secretary of State makes it easy to search and verify if your LLC name is available.
 Here is more information on how to do an Ohio LLC name search.

 In addition to the name being unique, the entity designator (identifier used at the end of the business name) must be either:

 If the name you want to use is considered similar to another, you can file a Consent for Use of a Similar Name form and add the form as an attachment on a later page.

-The name of the LLC must include one of the following designators at the end of the business name:
+The name of the LLC must include one of the following words or abbreviations at the end of the business name:

 A comma may be used after the business name and before the designator.
 “Cowboy Cleaners LLC” and “Cowboy Cleaners, LLC” are both acceptable.

-Even if the name you select is available, it isn’t final until the Secretary of State manually searches to see if anyone else is using it.
+Even if the name you select shows as being available, it isn’t final until the Secretary of State manually searches and approves it for your use.